Register for VAT

 When to register?

-It is mandatory for a business to register for VAT if the income earned in any consecutive twelve month period exceeded or is likely to exceed R1 million.
+It is mandatory for a business to register for VAT if the total value of taxable supplies made in any consecutive twelve month period exceeded or is likely to exceed R1 million.
 The business must complete a VAT 101 - Application for Registration form

 and submit it to the local SARS branch